 As Music Director of the Thunder Bay Symphony Arthur Post brought new vision and energy to programming and audience engagement.
 He led the commissioning of seven major works and recorded three CDs, including a 50th anniversary commemorative album designed to broaden the orchestra's presence in the community.
-Artistic excellence, innovative programming, and extensive collaborations with local musicians, actors and dancers were all hallmarks of his tenure.
+His Analekta recording of the music of composer Jordan Pal, “Into the Wonder,” was nominated for Canada's JUNO award for Best Classical Album of 2019, alongside entries from the Toronto, Detroit, Seattle and BBC symphonies.
+Artistic excellence, innovative and diverse programming, and extensive collaborations with local musicians, actors and dancers were all hallmarks of his tenure.

 As a guest conductor internationally, Arthur Post made his debut with the Radio-Sinfonie-Orchester Berlin and has recorded with the Bavarian Radio Symphony Orchestra for the BMG label.
 Other international appearances include the Helsinki Philharmonic, London Mozart Players, Saarland Radio Orchestra, Orchestre National de Toulouse, Singapore and Jerusalem symphony orchestras, as well as return engagements with the Barcelona Symphony and Catalonia National Orchestra (OBC), Orchestre National de Lille, Opéra Théatre de Besançon and Orquesta Sinfónica Nacional de Costa Rica.
 He has worked regularly on the conducting staff of Barcelona's Gran Teatre del Liceu, where he has worked with singers Renée Fleming, Joyce DiDonato, Juan Diego Flores, José van Dam, Samuel Ramey, and Eva Podles, among others.
 Mr. Post has collaborated with leading artists including Sarah Chang, Julia Fischer, James Galway, Hilary Hahn, Lynn Harrell, Ben Heppner, Anton Kuerti, Jaime Laredo, Lorin Maazel, Sharon Robinson and Maxim Vengerov.